George Guest: Birth and early life

 George Guest was born in Bangor, Gwynedd.
 His father was an organist and Guest assisted him by acting as organ blower.
 He became a chorister at Bangor Cathedral and subsequently at Chester Cathedral, where he took organ lessons from the sub-organist, Dr Roland Middleton.
 He passed the examinations for ARCO in 1940 and FRCO in 1942.
 By this time he had become the organist and choirmaster of Connah's Quay parish church, Flintshire.

 Being proud of his Welsh roots, from the 1970s onwards Guest took a personal interest in the Cambridge University Welsh Society (Cymdeithas Y Mabinogi), sponsoring many of its events and providing a welcome face for Welsh students away from home.

-At the age of 18 he was called up for military service, and joined the Royal Air Force, being posted to India in 1945.
+At the age of 18 Guest was called up for military service, and joined the Royal Air Force, being posted to India in 1945.
 On leaving the services in 1947 he took up the post of sub-organist at Chester Cathedral.
 The cathedral organist, Malcolm Boyle, encouraged him to apply for the organ scholarship at St John's College, Cambridge, for which he was successful.

-At Cambridge he studied under Robin Orr, who had served as organist and choirmaster at St John's College since 1938.
+At Cambridge Guest studied under Robin Orr, who had served as organist and choirmaster at St John's College since 1938.
 In Guest's final year as Organ Scholar, Robin Orr announced that he intended to retire, and (with Orr’s encouragement) the College Council offered the post to Guest, who took over the position in 1951.